hipe/tmx/basic/doc/issues/027-the-normalization-narrative.md

 ## historical context

-ideas put forth in the historical [#045] hold a snapshot of what was going on when we synthesized these ideas.
+ideas put forth in the historical [#same] hold a snapshot of what was going on when we synthesized these ideas.